joshuar/go-hass-agent/README.md

 - There is currently some limited support for disabling certain _groups_ of sensors.
-In the [preferences](#️-preferences), under the `worker_prefs` sections, you can find some controls to disable some sensor groups.
+In the [preferences](#️-preferences), under the `worker` sections, you can find some controls to disable some sensor groups.
 - Alternatively, you can disable the corresponding sensor entity in Home Assistant, and the agent will stop sending updates for it.